Thermodynamic Comparison and the Ideal Glass Transition of A Monatomic Systems Modeled as an Antiferromagnetic Ising Model on Husimi and Cubic Recursive Lattices of the Same Coordination Number: Conclusion

-In addition to the nearest neighbor interactions, the effects of second nearest neighbor interaction, interaction between triplets and quadruplet are studied in this work.
+In addition to the nearest neighbor interactions, the effects of second nearest interaction, triplet and quadruplet interaction are also studied in this work.
 All their effects are similar for the two lattices except $J^{\prime\prime}$.
 This enables us to obtain expected transition temperature or thermodynamic behaviors by adjusting the interaction parameters for an extensive use of our models.
-We conclude that the 3-branched Husimi lattice provides a less versatile and accurate method compared to CRL.
-For example, the latter provides a transition temperature closer to that obtained by series analysis than the one obtained by the Husimi lattice.
-However, the multi-branched Husimi lattice calculation is simpler and less time-consuming, which still prove very helpful in applications.